andywy-li/Projects/README.md

-# Wenyue Li – Projects Portfolio
+# Wenyue Li - Portfolio

 This repository collects projects that Wenyue Li completed either independently or as a primary contributor.